 These days you have several options when it comes to investing, so you can really match your investing style to your knowledge and how much time and energy you want to spend investing.
 You can spend as much or as little time as you want on investing.

-- Do you want to have a professional advisor invest your money?
-This “do-it-for-me” option is a great choice for those who want to spend just a few minutes a year worrying about investing.
+- A human professional: This “do-it-for-me” option is a great choice for those who want to spend just a few minutes a year worrying about investing.
 It’s also a good choice for those with limited knowledge of investing.

-- Do you want to manage your own money?
-This “do-it-yourself” option is a great choice for those with greater knowledge or those who can devote time to making investing decisions.
+- Self-managed: This “do-it-yourself” option is a great choice for those with greater knowledge or those who can devote time to making investing decisions.
 If you want to select your own stocks or funds, you’ll need a brokerage account.

 Your choice here will shape which kind of account you open in the next step.